TSgthb/Python_Projects/Analyzing Walmart Sales Data/README.md

 # Analyzing Shopping Store Sales Data
-> _This project was created using documentation available on [Dataquest](https://www.dataquest.io/blog/data-analyst-projects-for-beginners/)._

 <p align="justify">
 This project showcases the implementation of an end-to-end data analysis pipeline using a sample retail dataset from Walmart, a global hyperstore chain.